dallonn101/Cryptocurrency_Price_Movement_Prediction/README.md

 # Cryptocurrency Directional Forecasting with Random Forest
 ## Introduction
 This project aims to predict the direction of cryptocurrency price movements using a Random Forest classification model.
 The goal is to classify whether the price will go up or down, rather than predicting the exact price value.
-This README explains the rationale behind choosing the Random Forest model for this task.

 ## Why Random Forest?
 1. Robustness to Overfitting